By adding a night

 scene illumination, at higher scene illuminations,

-the image intensifier's output brightness
+the image intensifier's output brightness reaches a

-reaches a maximum value and remains constant
+maximum value and remains constant as shown in the

-on the output brightness protects troops wearing
+accompanying chart.
+(The limitation on the output brightness

-night vision goggles from being blinded when
+protects troops wearing night vision goggles from being

-viewing a bright light).
+blinded when viewing a bright light).
 Since this maximum

-brightness is not very bright (about 2 foot
+brightness is not very bright (about 2 foot lumens),

-shutter speeds are not necessary as a method
+are not necessary as a method to limit the light accumulation.

 |